Objects allow you to store keyed collections of values. That’s fine.

 An array is a special kind of object.
 The square brackets used to access a property

 arr actually come from the object syntax.
-Numbers are used as keys.
+That’s essentially the same as

 They extend objects providing special methods to work with ordered collections of data and also the